People make common resume and LinkedIn mistakes all the time — here’s how to avoid them.

 Next, go through your last five positions and make a list.
 Come up with 10 notable contributions and problems solved.
 Once you determine your top contributions to your previous companies, reduce each list to the three most important contributions.
 Place numbers and results before strategies.
 Here is an example:

 Wrong: Built new accounts management system that reduced aged account receivables by 30 percent.

 Right: Reduced aged receivables 30 percent by designing a new accountability system.

-3. Be sure to eliminate mistakes.
+3. Be sure to eliminate mistakes

-We all claim to be detailed oriented.
-It’s our perverse nature seeking to be recognized for accomplishments and contributions.
-There’s nothing wrong with this — as long as it reflects your overall personality.
-Never claim to be detailed oriented, if in fact, you aren’t.
-That’s not what to put on a resume.There are ways to convey this knowledge without actually saying it.
-Listing the achievements and problems solved, mentioned above, is the best method.
+We all claim to be detailed-oriented; it’s our perverse nature seeking to be recognized for accomplishments and contributions.
+There’s nothing wrong with this — as long as it actually reflects your overall personality.
+Never claim to be detailed-oriented if you aren’t.
+That’s also not what to put on a resume.
+Instead, there are ways to convey this knowledge without actually saying it, like listing the achievements and problems solved from your past jobs.

-4. Remove the fluff from your words.
+4. Remove the fluff from your words

 5. Did you say you’re obsessive?
-We’ll get back to you.
+We’ll get back to you

 Always Wrong: Journalism is such a great field.
 I’m obsessed with learning new things and writing about them for others to read.